microsoft/OpenAIWorkshop/labs/Lab_3_chatWithDocuments/Script.md

 ### Prerequisites

 - Owner or Contributor permission is required in the Azure subscription.
-- Microsoft.Search Resource provider needs to be registered in the Azure Subscription.
-- Microsoft.BotService Resource provider needs to be registered in the Azure Subscription.
+- Microsoft.Search and Microsoft.BotService Resource provider needs to be registered in the Azure Subscription.
 - Azure Cloud Shell is recommended as it comes with preinstalled dependencies.
 - Azure Open AI already provisioned and text-davinci-003 model is deployed.
 The model deployment name is required in the Azure Deployment step below.